DIRrinn/Dots/README.md

 # Config's paths

-All of them needs to be in home directory
+*Almost* all of them needs to be in home directory

-# Dependencies
+# Packages
 ### X11
 - i3wm
 - brightnessctl